EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise4/part3.md

 #### archer2.slurm:

-To run the simulation using the compule nodes you need to a job script,
+To run the simulation using a pair of nodes you need to a job script,

 ``` slurm
 #!/bin/bash